louking/runningroutes/docs/source/definitions.rst

         are allowed to see all "public" interests, and if logged into **routetility** may be allowed to see some "private" interests as well.

-    interest admin
+    route admin
-        An interest admin can create and edit :term:`routes <route>` for one or more :term:`interests <interest>`, as set up by a :term:`super admin`.
+        A route admin can create and edit :term:`routes <route>` for one or more :term:`interests <interest>`, as set up by a :term:`super admin`.

     super admin